Overview

 Fees and Compensation

-Each account in ICS will generally be charged an asset-based fee (“Wrap Fee”) on a quarterly basis.
-The
+Each account in LAMP will generally be charged an asset-based fee (“Wrap Fee”) on a quarterly basis.

-Wrap Fee will be calculated based on the value of the ICS assets in the account.
-The rate or rates that are
+The Wrap Fee will be calculated based on the value of the LAMP assets in the account.
+The rate or rates

-used to calculate the Wrap Fee are subject to negotiation between the Financial Adviser, Ladenburg, and
+used to calculate the Wrap Fee are subject to negotiation between the Financial Adviser and each client.

 Ladenburg, in its sole discretion, can waive or reduce advisory fees for certain clients, including employees,